Safely Learning Dynamical Systems: Future Research Directions

 \end{itemize} }

-\acks{AAA and AC were partially supported by the MURI award of the AFOSR, the DARPA Young Faculty Award, the CAREER Award of the NSF, the Google Faculty Award, the Innovation Award of the School of Engineering and Applied Sciences at Princeton University, and the Sloan Fellowship.}
+\acks{ \versionii{We would like to thank two anonymous referees whose comments have greatly improved our manuscript.} AAA and AC were partially supported by the MURI award of the AFOSR, the DARPA Young Faculty Award, the CAREER Award of the NSF, the Google Faculty Award, the Innovation Award of the School of Engineering and Applied Sciences at Princeton University, and the Sloan Fellowship.}

 \newstuff{